RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	virtual	servers	are	one	of	the	key	components	of a	cloud	environment	that	DRS	monitors	and	moves	to	maintain balance	and	available	resources.
 As	physical	servers’	loads	and demands	change,	virtual	machines	can	be	moved	among	them	to maintain	proper	balance	and	distribution	of	processes	and	resources.
  	C	is	incorrect	because	storage	solutions	within	a	cloud	environment are	constantly	monitored	as	part	of	DRS	to	ensure	adequate	storage	is available	between	physical	hosts.
 As	storage	demands	change,	DRS will	balance	and	migrate	storage	among	physical	locations	to	maintain the	proper	use	of	resources.
  	D	is	incorrect	because	clusters,	and	the	virtual	components	that comprise	their	systems	and	storage,	are	constantly	monitored	by	DRS to	ensure	proper	balancing	and	availability	of	resources.
 Although	a cluster	is	special	in	regard	to	its	redundant	nature,	the	underlying storage	and	virtual	machines	still	must	be	maintained	by	the	cloud environment	and	balanced	with	other	similar	systems.

-31. What	concept	is	used	for	network	segregation	and	isolation	within	a	cloudenvironment?
+### Question # 1 - 	What	concept	is	used	for	network	segregation	and	isolation	within	a	cloudenvironment?
 A.		VPN
 B.	LAN
 C.	VLAN
 D.	Cabling